 - Warm climate

 This post may contain affiliate links to our partners like Chewy, Amazon, and others.
 Purchasing through these helps us further the A-Z Animals mission to educate about the world's species.

 Much like regular Huskies, the miniature Siberian huskies attract attention wherever they go.
 They are smaller in size but behave the same as a standard Husky would.
 Miniature Huskies are known to be loyal.
 They are intelligent and are very energetic.
 Their smaller size is a boon to them as it allows them to fit in different lifestyles and situations easily.
 These dogs are known for their beautiful blue eyes.

-These dogs were first bred by Bree Normandin.
-The breeder had taken smaller, standard-sized Siberian huskies and had bred them together until the miniature Husky was formed as a result.
+These dogs were first bred by breeder Bree Normandin in the 1990s.
+The breeder had taken standard-sized Siberian huskies that were of a smaller size and had bred them together until the miniature Husky was formed as a result.
 They are classified as working dogs.
 However, they are more of companion dogs for their owners.
 The lifespan of these dogs is about 12 to 15 years.

-3 Pros and Cons to Owning a Miniature Husky
+3 Pros And Cons Of Owning A Miniature Husky